Pochaiv Lavra: Recent history

-Saint Amphilochius of Pochayiv
+Saint Amphilochius of Pochaiv

-On 12 May 2002, the Ukrainian Orthodox Church canonized schema monk Amphilochius (Amfilohiy) of Pochayiv.
-Amphilochius of Pochayiv (in world Yakiv Holovatyuk 1894 - 1971) was born on 27 November 1894 in the village Mala Ilovytsya, in Shumsk raion of Ternopil Oblast in western Ukraine.
-In 1925 he became a monk and joined the community of Pochayiv Lavra.
+On 12 May 2002, the Ukrainian Orthodox Church canonized schema monk Amphilochius (Amfilohiy) of Pochaiv.
+Amphilochius of Pochaiv (in world Yakiv Holovatyuk 1894 - 1971) was born on 27 November 1894 in the village Mala Ilovytsya, in Shumsk raion of Ternopil Oblast in western Ukraine.
+In 1925 he became a monk and joined the community of Pochaiv Lavra.
 In 1936, Amphilochius had been given the rank of hieromonk (priest-monk).
 His healing gifts attracted the attention of many people.

 Archimandrite of Lavra blessed the monk in this work and allowed him to settle in a little hut near the cemetery.
-In the summers, the pilgrimage to Amphilochius (then called father Joseph) was increasing, reaching 500 people daily.
+In the summers, the pilgrimage to Amphilochius, then called father Joseph, was increasing, reaching 500 people daily.
 On the 11 / 12 May 2002, he was canonized by the Orthodox Church after the church commission researched his life.
 Just before Easter his relics were uncovered fully intact.
 Over 20,000 Orthodox pilgrims arrived to take part in the veneration of Saint Amphilochius.
 Many healings took place when people come to touch his relics.

 Since independence the Lavra has made many efforts to become the second Orthodox centre in Ukraine, after the Kyiv Monastery of the Caves.
-The first alumni from its seminary have by now gained bishop rank.
+The first alumni from its seminary have by now gained episcopal rank.
 The literature that is published and the icons on its walls can be found all over Ukraine, and outside in neighboring Russia and Belarus.
 Millions of Orthodox pilgrims visit the ancient cloister from all over the former USSR, the Balkans, and more distant Orthodox places.